dibyendubiswas1998/JenkinsPipeline2/README.md

-# First Jenkins Pipeline:
+# Second Jenkins Pipeline:
-Simple Pipeline for Deploy the application on EC2 Instance (inside Jenkins Master Node).
+Simple Pipeline for Deploying the application on EC2 Instance (inside Jenkins Master Node).<be>
+**Note:** Here I use docker-compose concepts to rebuild and rerun and redeploy the application.

 ## Steps:
 * Create the Application,